-To understand the working of boiler it is important to understand what is a boiler, classification of the boiler, what is the purpose of the boiler and what happens in a boiler?
+To understand the working of the boiler it is important to understand what is a boiler, classification of the boiler, what is the purpose of the boiler, and what happens in a boiler?
 Answers to these questions are key to the overall understanding of the concept of the boiler.

 The parts of a boiler can be classified into two divisions:

-- Safety valve: This is fitted on the drum and is used to prevent the explosion of the boiler due to high pressure which blows off when the pressure inside exceeds the limit.
-These are always present two in number.
+This is fitted on the drum and is used to prevent the explosion of the boiler due to high pressure which blows off when the pressure inside exceeds the limit.
+These are always present two.

 The efficiency of the boiler is defined as the percentage of total heat exported by the outlet steam to the total supplied fuel.